-Cisco Validated Designs (CVDs) consist of systems and solutions that are designed, tested, and documented to facilitate and improve customer deployments.
+Cisco Validated Designs consist of systems and solutions that are designed, tested, and documented to facilitate and improve customer deployments.
 These designs incorporate a wide range of technologies and products into a portfolio of solutions that have been developed to address the business needs of our customers.

-This document discusses the design principles that go into the FlashStack solution, which is a validated Converged Infrastructure(CI) jointly developed by Cisco and Pure Storage.
-The solution is a predesigned, best-practice data center architecture with VMware vSphere built on the Cisco Unified Computing System (UCS), the Cisco Nexus® 9000 family of switches, Cisco MDS 9000 family of Fibre Channel switches and Pure Storage FlashArray//M all flash array.
+This document discusses the design principles that go into the FlashStack solution, which is a validated Converged Infrastructure (CI) jointly developed by Cisco and Pure Storage.
+The solution is a predesigned, best-practice data center architecture with VMware vSphere built on the Cisco Unified Computing System (UCS), the Cisco Nexus® 9000 family of switches, Cisco MDS 9000 family of Fibre Channel switches and Pure Storage FlashArray//X all flash array supporting either iSCSI or Fibre Channel storage access.

-The solution architecture presents a robust infrastructure viable for a wide range of application workloads implemented as a Virtual Server Infrastructure(VSI).
+The solution architecture presents a robust infrastructure viable for a wide range of application workloads implemented as a Virtual Server Infrastructure (VSI).